MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 ## Start Data API builder for Azure Cosmos DB

-Run the below command (this will start the engine with default config `dab-config.json`, use option --config otherwise):
+Run the below command (this starts the engine with default config `dab-config.json`, use option --config otherwise):

 ```dos
 dab start
 ```

-Once it is successfully started, then you'll see something like:
+Once it's successfully started, then you'll see something like:

 ```text
 info: Azure.DataApiBuilder.Service.Startup[0]